 - PCB base material is also important in this regard.
 A trace of the same thickness and width but with different base material can affect the current carrying capacity of vias greatly.
 It is due to the different thermal conducting characteristics of different materials.

 Vias transfer electrical signals in a shorter path from one layer to another and can undergo signal integrity issues.
-Hence, efficient and appropriate calculation of the current rating is necessary for designing them to eliminate the risk of damage and degradation of the circuit.
+Hence, efficient and appropriate calculation of the current rating and imposing the right design constraints are necessary for designing them to eliminate the risk of damage and degradation of the circuit.